Communication Studies BA / BS Degree

 - Connect with other students and area professionals in the communication field through the Communications Club.

-Students may choose to earn a bachelor of science in speech communication, which does not include four semesters of a foreign language and a final written examination, which are BA requirements.
+Students may choose to earn a bachelor of science in communication studies, which does not include four semesters of a foreign language and a final written examination, which are BA requirements.

 Speech Communication Career Outlook